antoniocgodoi/cellular_automata_SIR/README.md

 # cellular_automata_SIR
 Stochastic Cellular Automata SIR epidemic model in Python

-This software simulates the dynamics of a Susceptible-infected-recovered (SIR) epidemic model by means of stochastic cellular automata.
+This software simulates the dynamics of a susceptible-infected-recovered (SIR) epidemic model by means of stochastic cellular automata.

 The cell is represented by a Class named "cell", and each one can be instantiated with "c = cell("X")", where "X" is the initial state {"S", "I" or "R"}
 After creating the cells, each one should be assigned a list of neighbor cells, by using "c.neighbors = [c1, c2, ..., cn]".